-Studies of inclusions in natural diamonds suggest a genetic link between diamond formation and volatile- and alkali-rich mantle melts or fluids, broadly similar to kimberlite composition (Navon et a., 1988).
-Arima et al. (1993) demonstrated that diamond crystallized and grew in a volatile-rich silicate melt of kimberlite composition in high-pressure and high-temperature experiments (1800-2200°C and 7-7.7 GPa).
-This paper reports detailed morphological features of newly crystallized diamonds in the experiments by Arima et al. (1993).
-In addition, resorption (dissolution) of diamond in kimberlitic melts was studied experimentally in the graphite stability field (1300-1500°C and 2.5 GPa) under the W-I condition.
-This paper also reports a variety of resorption features observed on the seed diamonds.
+A genetic link between diamond formation and volatile- and alkali-rich mantle melts or fluids, broadly similar to kimberlite composition has been suggested by studies of inclusions in natural diamonds (Navon et a., 1988).
+This view is supported by the experimental study by Arima et al. (1993) who demonstrated that diamond crystallized and grew in a volatile-rich silicate melt of kimberlite composition in high-pressure and high-temperature experiments (1800-2200°C and 7-7.7 GPa).
+Complex multistage growth and resorption histories have been noted in some natural diamonds (Taylor et al., 1995).
+Growth and resorption processes of diamond likely depend on thermal perturbation, mechanism of carbon influx, and redox state in the subcontinental upper mantle.
+They also depend on the solubility of carbon (or CO2) in volatile- and alkali-rich mantle melts or fluids at various depths of the upper mantle.

+The morphologies of diamond crystals reflect environmental condition under which they grew and/or dissolved (Sunagawa, 1984).
+This paper reports detailed growth morphologies of diamonds crystallized from kimberlitic melts in the experiments by Arima et al. (1993), and resorption features of diamond into kimberlitic melts with various carbon contents in the graphite stability field (1300-1500°C and 2.5 GPa).